re-nft/cryptopunks/README.md

 ## Contributions

-Our issues are split into xxx categories
+Our issues are split into 2 categories

 - 🎨 denotes predominantly works pertaining to front-end spec below
 - 🧠 denotes predominantly works pertaining to protocol spec / subgraph